Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-46-hellfall.md

 The Ring was huge enough to definitely have the equivalent of cities somewhere in its structure.
 But probably they were out in the equivalent of the back-country.
 It would sure explain why so much of what surrounded them was structural voids: there was nothing living in the area to use the space, so it was kept empty.

 None of them had any idea what that pipe was or what it did, but Daar seemed satisfied with Fiin’s suggestion regardless.
-If it had pressure doors, then they’d be able to safely blast into vacuum without massacring the shanty. *“Make it happen.”*
+If it had pressure doors, then they’d be able to safely blast into vacuum without massacring the shanty. *"Make it happen."*

 It took only a couple of clear instructions to pull the Defenders back to the middle of the formation, where they set about tearing up the floor.
 The Great Father pitched in alongside them, clawing a grav-plate straight out of the deck and tossing it aside like it was easy.

 Fiin would have liked to join him, but he was distracted when HIGHLAND turned and gave him an urgent gesture.
 He indicated a nearby door the moment Fiin had joined him.

-“Noise,” he said.
+"Noise," he said.

-“Slaves?”
+"Slaves?"
 Fiin asked

-“Prob’ly.”
+"Prob’ly."

 Sure enough, the door’s huge low-tech seal twisted, squealed and it swung aside, admitting the sound of interrogative chatter from the far side.